NLnetLabs/roto-api/README.md

+# DEPRECATED DEPRECATED
+# THIS DOCUMENTATION NEEDS TO BE UPDATED TO THE CURRENT STRUCTURE.

 # BGP+RPKI+ALLOC API

 This is an HTTP/JSON API that gets data from BGP announcements (through the RIPE Routing Information Collectors system) and the Delegated Extended Statistics files from the five RIRs.